Honorary Characters

 2024 Krewe de Jeanne d’Arc Royalty:

-Maid of Honor (Joan of Arc): Marley Marsalis, Cabrini High School
+Maid of Honor (Joan of Arc): Life Sacco, Isidore Newman School

 MAID OF HONOR

-Look for our young “Maid of Orleans”, Jeanne d’Arc, on a tall white horse in the parade.
+Look for our young “Maid of Orleans”, Jeanne d’Arc, on a tall white live horse in the parade.
 Midway through the parade, she will receive her sword after a blessing at St. Louis Cathedral.
 The sword she receives was a gift to the Krewe de Jeanne d’Arc from the city of Orléans, France, whose 500-year parade tradition was a model for our selection of a young Joan.
 Finalists receive an interview in French and English by the Cultural Attaché/ Chargée de Mission Culturelle of the Consulate General of France in New Orleans.
 The annual contest is open to all young women in the Greater New Orleans area ages 16-19 who have demonstrated outstanding community leadership and have French language experience and skills.
+The young women portraying the French “Jeanne” and our “Joan” participate in a cultural exchange, thanks to a travel scholarship from the New Orleans Rotary Foundation.
+(More about the program)

 QUEEN YOLANDE OF ARAGON:

-Queen Yolande, the mother-in-law of King Charles and supporter of Joan, will be portrayed by HANNAH KREIGER-BENSON.
+Queen Yolande, the mother-in-law of King Charles and supporter of Joan, will be portrayed by MEGAN HOLT.

 KING CHARLES VII:

-In the parade as King Charles VII, Louis Michot will also be in a royal “horse-drawn” pedicab, and he will wear a robe inspired by one of many paintings of the King’s coronation at Reims Cathedral, at which Joan of Arc was present.
-At the parade’s end, the king will be ceremoniously crowned by the young Joan Maid of Honor.
+In the parade as King Charles VII, Scott Tilton will also be in a royal “horse-drawn” pedicab, and he will wear a robe inspired by one of many paintings of the King’s coronation at Reims Cathedral, at which Joan of Arc was present.
+At the king cake ceremony stop in the parade, the king will be ceremoniously crowned by the young Joan Maid of Honor.
 The two will then cut the first king cake of the season, representing Joan of Arc’s birthday cake as well as Carnival season tradition.
-The public is welcome and encouraged to bring their own king cake to share and enjoy.
-Past kings include: Joseph Dunn (2023), Joseph Mistrot (2022), Simon Hardeveld (2020), Alexandre Vialou (2019), Pierre-Loic Denichou (2018), Jean-Luc Albin (2017), Eric Belin (2016), Patrick van Hoorebeek (2015), Jacques Soulas (2014), René Bajeux (2013), Damien Regnard (2012), Lilian Cadet (2011) and David Villarubia (2010).
+Joan Past kings include: Louis Michot (2024), Joseph Dunn (2023), Joseph Mistrot (2022), Simon Hardeveld (2020), Alexandre Vialou (2019), Pierre-Loic Denichou (2018), Jean-Luc Albin (2017), Eric Belin (2016), Patrick van Hoorebeek (2015), Jacques Soulas (2014), René Bajeux (2013), Damien Regnard (2012), Lilian Cadet (2011) and David Villarubia (2010).